ElegantEngineeringTech/laravel-translator/README.md

 ---

-## Detecting Missing Translations
+## Detecting Undefined Translations

-Undefined translations are keys found in your codebase but missing in the translation files.
+Undefined translations are keys found in your codebase but missing in translation files.

 ### CLI Usage